Methods and Definitions

 Data Sources

-ABFM Continuous Certification Candidate Demographic Report
+ABFM Continuous Certification Questionnaire

-The ABFM Continuous Certification Candidate Demographic Report is derived from a standardized questionnaire mandatory to practicing physicians who choose to continue or regain their ABFM certification.1,2 The data was collected during the process of registration for the examination, 3-4 months prior to the actual date of the examination.
-In addition, there are five rotating question sets to sample physicians on topics relating to meaningful use of electronic health records, patient-centered medical home features, types of payment their practices accept, and procedures performed, physician wellness and burnout.1 These rotating sets are distributed in a round-robin style, where recipients are only responsible for answering their assigned set to reduce questionnaire burden.
+The ABFM Continuous Certification Questionnaire is a standardized questionnaire mandatory to practicing physicians who choose to continue or regain their ABFM certification.1,2 The data were collected during the process of registration for the examination.
+In addition, there are five rotating question sets to sample physicians on topics relating to meaningful use of electronic health records, patient-centered medical home features, types of payment their practices accept, procedures performed, and physician wellness and burnout.1 These rotating sets are distributed in a round-robin style, where recipients are only responsible for answering their assigned set to reduce questionnaire burden.
 In addition to the rotating question set between respondents, some questionnaire questions were only provided depending on a certain answer to a prior question.
-For questions regarding practice, if a physician had previously indicated they were not practicing, these questions were omitted.
-Thus, the sample population (N) differed throughout survey questions.
-Of note, the 2020 and 2021 continuing certification examination cohorts were smaller than other years due to changes in the certification program 10 years prior.
-The 2020 and 2021 continuing certification examination cohorts were smaller than other years due to changes in the certification program 10 years prior.
+For example, for questions regarding practice, if a physician had previously indicated they were not practicing, these questions were omitted.

-ABFM Initial Certification Candidate Demographic Report
+ABFM Initial Certification Questionnaire

-ABFM Graduate Survey Report
+ABFM National Graduate Survey

-The ABFM Graduate Survey Report is derived from a standardized questionnaire given to ABFM Diplomates three years following residency graduation.3 Each year the survey opens January to December; for example, the 2021 survey contains information regarding those who completed residency in 2018.
-The surveys utilized in this Factbook are from 2016-2021, providing a snapshot of physicians from 2013-2018 residency graduates.
+The ABFM National Graduate Survey is a standardized survey given to ABFM Diplomates three years following residency graduation.3 For example, the 2024 survey contains information regarding those who completed residency in 2021.
 This survey is voluntary; thus, survey responses do not represent the entire sample of eligible respondents.
-Some questionnaire questions were only provided depending on a certain answer to a prior question resulting in different sample populations (N) throughout survey questions.
+Some survey questions were only provided depending on a certain answer to a prior question.
+Additional information regarding the National Graduate Survey: Developing the National Family Medicine Graduate Survey in: Journal of Graduate Medical Education Volume 9: Issue 5 | Journal of Graduate Medical Education

 Limitations and Caveats